Efficient Low-Redundancy Codes for Correcting Multiple Deletions: Introduction

 \subsection{Deletion codes and synchronization protocols}

 A related problem to correcting under edit distance is the problem of synchronizing two strings that are nearby in edit distance or {\em document exchange}~\cite{CPSV00}.
 The model here is that Alice holds a string $x \in \{0,1\}^n$ and Bob holds an arbitrary string $y$ at edit distance at most $k$ from $x$ --- for simplicity let us consider the deletions only case so that $y \in \{0,1\}^{n-k}$ is a subsequence of $x$.
 The existential result for deletion codes implies that there is a short message $g(x) \in \{0,1\}^{O(k \log n)}$ that Alice can send to Bob, which together with $y$ enables him to recover $x$ (this is also a special case of a more general communication problem considered in \cite{Orlitsky93}).
 However, the function $g$ takes exponential time to compute.
-We note that if we had an efficient to compute $g$ with output length $O(k \log n)$, then one can also get deletion codes with small redundancy by protecting $g(x)$ with a deletion code (that is shorter and therefore easier to construct).
+We note that if we had an efficient algorithm to compute $g$ with output length $O(k \log n)$, then one can also get deletion codes with small redundancy by protecting $g(x)$ with a deletion code (that is shorter and therefore easier to construct).
 Indeed, this is in effect what our approach outline above does, but only when $x$ is a pattern rich string.
-Our methods don't yield a deterministic protocol for this problem when $x$ is arbitrary, and constructing such a protocol with $n^{o(1)}$ communication remains open.
+Our methods don't yield a deterministic protocol for this problem when $x$ is arbitrary, and constructing such a protocol with $n^{o(1)}$ communication was open until Belazzougui \cite{B15} constructed a deterministic protocol with $O(k^2 + k\log^2(n))$ redundancy.
+See the next section for more details.

 If we allow randomization, sending a random hash value $h(x)$ of $O(k \log n)$ bits will allow Bob to correctly identify $x$ among all possible supersequences of $y$; however, this will take $n^{O(k)}$ time.
 Randomized protocols that enable Bob to efficiently recover $x$ in near-linear time are known, but these require larger hashes of size $O(k \log^2 n \log^{\ast} n)$~\cite{Jowhari12} or $O(k \log (n/k) \log n)$~\cite{IMS}.
 Very recently, a randomized protocol with a $O(k^2 \log n)$ bound on the number of bits transmitted was given in \cite{CGK}.
 But the use of randomness makes these synchronization protocols unsuitable for the application to deletion codes in the adversarial model.